 We’ve taking a slightly different direction in this Extra…We’re pleased to introduce our first EconTalk Playlist, along with some prompts for thinking about the economics of health and health care.
 If the Yamarik episode intrigued you, too, we hope you’ll enjoy visiting (or revisiting!) these past health-related episodes.

-We hope you enjoy it, and as always, we love to hear from you.
-Share your thoughts in the comments, or start your own conversations offline.
+We hope you enjoy it, and start your own conversations offline.

 Too much choice?

 In economics, we consistently emphasize the value of individual choice.
 But according to Becy Liddicoat Yamarik, sometimes choice can be problematic.
 Indeed she wonders whether her own specialty- palliative care- is really necessary.
 Is the complexity of end-of-life care today simply too great?